tablackmore/turbo-nestjs-remix-starter/contributing-docs/coding-standards.md

 ### Formatting and Linting

 - Use **Biome** for code formatting and linting
-- Run `npm run lint` before committing
+- Run `npm run check` before committing
 - All code must pass type checking: `npm run check-types`
 - Follow the configured Biome rules (see `biome.json`)